kevcodez/kevcodez-blog/docs/posts/2020-09-27-robust-apache-http-client/README.md

 # More robust HTTP calls with Apache HttpClient using HttpRequestRetryHandler and ServiceNotAvailableStrategy

-When using HTTP calls you eventually run into possible issues:
+When using HTTP calls you eventually run into issues such as:

 * Connect Timeouts
 * Socket Timeouts